JDASoftwareGroup/jdatech.github.io/_posts/2023-09-08-exploring-chatgpt-hallucinations-and-confabulation.markdown

 Nope, just like the eye color question, ChatGPT seems to have confused itself.
 It knows the answer but doesn’t return it unless the question is asked differently.
 Also, Jiří Hrzá was not listed in the list of Dracula actors ChatGPT created earlier.

-# Conclusion
+## Conclusion

 ChatGPT represents an incredibly powerful technology, with new applications being uncovered daily as more explore its diverse capabilities — from law and medicine to standardized testing and wine expertise.
 However, as shown through examples of hallucination and confabulation, limitations exist in its knowledge and reasoning.

 While future versions may overcome current limitations, for now, users should approach ChatGPT’s responses with skepticism and fact-check against authoritative sources.
 Its answers cannot be taken as absolute truth without capabilities like reasoning, common sense, and self-consistency.
 Increased transparency into its training data and methodology could also help users gain confidence in ChatGPT’s responses.

 When used diligently, ChatGPT can be a helpful assistant, but attribution should be provided if directly using its output.
-ChatGPT has enormous promise, but still requires human discernment.
+ChatGPT has enormous promise but still requires human discernment.
 By combining its strengths with the strengths of the human mind, we can leverage this very new and powerful tool.

-*Note: *[*claude.ai*](https://medium.com/r/?url=http%3A%2F%2Fclaude.ai)* from Anthropic was used for grammar and spelling corrections.
+*Note: [claude.ai](https://medium.com/r/?url=http%3A%2F%2Fclaude.ai) from Anthropic was used for grammar and spelling corrections.
 It was also used for brainstorming ideas in the conclusion section, however all words are strictly my own.*

 Bob Simonoff is